Wild Florida Photo

 Threatened Florida species

 This terrestrial orchid often appears in large numbers in flatwoods, oak hammocks and ruderal sites throughout the peninsula, more frequently from central Florida southward.
-The range also includes the West Indies, Mexico, Central and South America.
+They have also been found in Walton County.
+The range includes the West Indies, Mexico, Central and South America.

 Ten to 40 usually coral to brick red flowers grow atop a stout scape from 20 to 60 cm (8-24 in.) tall.
 The 2-2.5 cm (3/4 - 1 in.) long flowers and the scape are covered with a fine frosty pubescence.
 The four to six elliptical to lanceolate leaves can be as large as 5 cm (2 in.) wide and 20 cm (8 in.) long and are absent during flowering time.